piksel-ina/piksel-documentation/operations/06-uv-env-in-piksel-sandbox.md

 You also have full `sudo` access to install system-level packages, and we have included a visually stunning terminal to make your daily work a bit more pleasant.

+> [!IMPORTANT]
+> Please be mindful when using `sudo`: installing conflicting system libraries or removing core packages can break your specific instance, potentially requiring a reset that could disrupt your workflow.

 ## B. Managing Environment with UV

 There are a few different scenarios you might encounter when setting up your work.
-If you are new to `uv`, do not worry—it is quite intuitive once you get the hang of it.
+If you are new to `uv`, do not worry; it is quite intuitive once you get the hang of it.

 ### 1. Start from Scratch